JonJagger/cyber-dojo/md/misc.md

 ```
   cyberdojo/katas/82/B583C347/wolf/.git
 ```
-The starting files (as loaded from the `cyberdojo/katas/82/B583C347/wolf/manifests.json` file) form tag 0 (zero).
-Each `[test]` event causes a new git commit and tag, with a message and tag which is simply the increment number.
+The starting files (as loaded from the `cyberdojo/katas/82/B583C347/wolf/manifest.json` file) form tag 0 (zero).
+Each `[test]` event causes a new git commit and tag, with a message and tag which is simply its number.
 For example, the fourth time the wolf computer presses `[test]` causes
 ```
 $ git commit -a -m '4'
 $ git tag -m '4' 4 HEAD